-Molds reproduce by producing large numbers of spores.
+Molds reproduce by producing mold spores.
 Spores are tiny (2-10 micron in diameter).

 Spores can be fresh/live (viable) and ready to germinate (start to grow) once they land on a wet food source such as wet drywall or cabinets or moist dust on furniture, baseboards or doors.